ds-04/cobbler_deploy/README.md

 # Background:

-This role will deploy and configure a cobbler v3 server, it is compromised of these tasks (which also run in listed order from main):
+This role will deploy and configure a cobbler v3 server, it is comprised of these tasks (which also run in listed order from main):

 - cobbler3x_server - install and configure a cobbler v3 server
 - cobbler_distro - add distros which are downloaded (ISOs fetched remotely) with checksum verification (sha256).
 Optionally add local distros by supplying local ISO.